+William Drabble is the Michelin Star chef at St. James’s Hotel & Club in Mayfair, London that overlooks all of the dining aspects at our 5 Star Hotel in London.
 Although from Merseyside by birth, William Drabble’s love of food actually began when he was 8 and his family moved to Norfolk.
-He was influenced by his beloved grandmother, herself a cook at Yorkshire’s great estates in the 1930’s, and the quality of ingredients he saw from local farms and suppliers.
+William Drabble was influenced by his beloved grandmother who was also a cook at Yorkshire’s great estates in the 1930’s while he was also inspired by the quality of ingredients he saw from local farms and suppliers.

-William oversees all aspects of dining at the hotel, including private dining, afternoon tea, room service and the hotel’s more informal dining space, William’s Bar & Bistro.
+William Drabble currently oversees all aspects of dining at the hotel, including private dining, Afternoon Tea, room service and the hotel’s more informal dining space, William’s Bar and Bistro.